jhonatan247/Rappi-Lite/README.md

 # Rappi Web

-Is a web app where people can make orders to nearby restaurants that ar registered.
+Is a web app where people can make orders to nearby restaurants that are registered.

 A shopkeeper accepts the order an then he going to deliver it.